 What is tautology?

 Before an onslaught of anchovies show up at the Krusty Krab, Mr. Krabs says the iconic line, “A smelly smells that smells… smelly.”
-In this instance and scenes similar to it, the purpose is to elicit a chuckle out of the audience out of the fact the character can’t think of another word for “smell.”
+In this instance and scenes similar to it, the purpose is to elicit a chuckle out of the audience at the fact that the character can’t think of another word for “smell.”

 WHAT IS OXYMORON IN LITERATURE?